Last Updated: 2025-03-21 By 3 Min Read

 U Disk – External data storage device that is inserted into a USB interface.

-Work Origin (Work Zero) – The user-designated zero point for the workpiece, from which the CNC router head will perform all its cutting.
+Work Origin (Work Zero) – The user-designated zero point for the workpiece, from which the CNC router spindle will perform all its cutting.
 X, Y and Z axes are set to zero.

 How Does A Laser Cutting Machine Work?